resinfo/rescript-parser/README.md

 # ReScript Parser

-`rescript-parser` is a parser combinator library for ReScript.
+`@resinfo/parser` is a parser combinator library for ReScript.

 ### Note: